IsaaColomer/Turn-Based-RPG/index.md

 ## _Index_
+### - _0.- Introduction_
 ### - _1.- Differences in turn-based games_
 ### - _2.- Different kinds of turn-based combat systems_
 ### - _3.- Pros & Cons_
 ### - _4.- History_
 ### - _5.- Game combat analysis_
 ### - _6.- Bibliography_

+## _0.- Introduction_
+In this work we will see the different combat designs that we can find in turn-based RPGs.
+We will analyze the progress that has been made in different important games throughout history and finally we will analyze the combat systems of three games to see their differences and similarities.

 ## _1.- Differences in turn-based games:_
   There are two differentiated classes: